Cause – Effect relationship: The Causal Link at issue

 2.2 The effect exists independently of the alleged cause

-The determining cause has a consistent impact.
-If C is the cause of E, we cannot have C without E. If a metal is heated, it necessarily expands.
-It follows that a causal statement can be rejected by showing that the effect persists when the cause is absent.
-To refer again to the example above, if it can be shown that bees also disappear from areas where pesticides are not used, pesticides cannot be considered to blame for the fall in bees’ number.
+The determining cause has a consistent effect.
+If C is the cause of E, we cannot have C without E. When a metal is heated, it necessarily expands.
+It follows that a causal claim can be refuted by showing that the effect persists in the absence of the cause.
+To return to the example above, if it can be shown that bees also disappear from areas where pesticides are not used, then pesticides cannot be considered to be responsible for the decline in bee population.

 2.3 There is no causality but concomitance

-In that case, A both regularly accompanies and precedes B without being the cause of B. The cock sings regularly before the break of day, but it is not the cause of the sunrise.
-Taking an antibiotic might be accompanied by a feeling of exhaustion, but the cause of this exhaustion is not the antibiotic but the infection that it fights.
-The general principle to check whether a causal relation exists is to suppress the agent which is the suspected cause; if the so-called effect is still there, there is no causal link between the two facts.
-If the cock is eliminated, for example, the sun still rises; if we do not take antibiotics, we will still be exhausted and perhaps even more.
+In this case, A both regularly accompanies and precedes B without being the cause of B. The rooster regularly sings before dawn, but it is not the cause of the sunrise.
+Taking an antibiotic may be accompanied by a feeling of exhaustion, but the cause of this exhaustion is not the antibiotic but the infection it is fighting.
+The general principle for testing the existence of a causal relationship is to eliminate the agent that is the suspected cause; if the so-called effect is still there, there is no causal relationship between the two facts.
+For example, if the so-called effect is still there, there is no causal link between the two facts.
+If the rooster is eliminated, for example, the sun still rises; if we do not take antibiotics, we will still be exhausted and perhaps even more so.

-The use of pesticides is concomitant with the disappearance of bees; but in areas where pesticides cease to be used, bees’ numbers continue to fall at the same rate.
-The cause is to be sought elsewhere: perhaps climate change is to blame?
+The use of pesticides goes hand in hand with the disappearance of bees; but in areas where pesticides are no longer used, the number of bees continues to decline at the same rate.
+The cause is sought elsewhere: perhaps climate change is to blame?

-Such erroneous causal imputation are well identified in the ancient theory of fallacies, which denotes them by two Latin expressions:
+Such false causal attributions are well identified in the ancient theory of fallacies, which denotes them by two Latin expressions:

-2.4 Another cause may have the same effect
+2.4 Another cause can have the same effect

-One can be tired because one has been physically exhausted, because one has an infection, or because one is depressed.
+You may be tired because you are physically exhausted, because you have an infection, or because you are depressed.

 2.5 Not one, but several causes: complex causality

-It may be necessary for several causes to exist in conjunction in order that they produce some effect.
-This is the case of economic crises, or lung cancer.
+It may be necessary for several causes to exist together in order to produce an effect.
+This is the case with economic crises, or lung cancer.

-The determination of causes establishes the responsibility of the human agents who have set the causal machinery in motion.
-If the causality is complex, it is possible for the defendants to argue that they are responsible only for a causal factor, which would not alone have given rise to the relevant problem.
-Upon being arrested, a person dies.
-The autopsy shows that this person was suffering from a weak heart:
+Identifying the causes determines the responsibility of the human agents who set the causal machinery in motion.
+When causality is complex, it is possible for the defendants to argue that they are responsible for only one causal factor, which alone would not alone have caused the problem in question.
+A person dies after being arrested.
+The autopsy shows that this person suffered from a weak heart:

 Lawyer: — If the police had treated him gently, he would not have died.
 The police are responsible.